-The Township's present financial condition in both the governmental and the business-type funds is strong.
+The Township's present financial condition in both the governmental and the business-type funds is extremely strong.
 S&P has reaffirmed the AAA rating, and Moody's has rated the Township as Aa1.
-The Township has experienced eight consecutive years of increases in property values.
+The Township has experienced nine consecutive years of increases in property values.
 There continue to be multiple residential and commercial developments in process which will help increase the overall tax base.
 Even though property values have been rising steadily, due to Headlee the property tax increases have been limited to the rate of inflation or 5%, whichever is less.
-The consumer price index for 2017 to 2021 respectively were 0.9%, 2.1%, 2.4%, 1.9% and 1.4%.
-With Headlee rollbacks the gap between the total of the millages and the 10-mill cap continues to increase.
-It is noteworthy that between 2022 and 2026, the Township will have 7 of its 8 millages up for renewal.
+For 2023, there will be no Headlee rollback, and so the Township will receive the full 5% increase in tax revenue.
+The consumer price index for 2018 to 2022 respectively were 2.1%, 2.4%, 1.9%, 1.4%, and 3.3%.
+It is noteworthy that between 2023 and 2026, the Township will have 5 of its 7 millages up for renewal, representing approximately 40% of the operating millages.
+In 2022, the residents approved renewals of two millages and combining two expiring millages into one millage.